Catch me at http://leighsteele.wordpress.com.

 My wish list is simple and three pronged:

-1. Recognize and accept that pain is a normal, healthy, and necessary life process that provides insights (i.e.
+1. Recognize and accept that pain is a normal, healthy, and necessary life process that provides insights (i.e. Pain doesn't always mean one is depressed, downtrodden, faithless, or ungrateful)

 2. Allow others (and one's self) their own path, journey, and timeline to healing